dbsites/dancingbaby/README-DOCKER.md

     `docker-compose -f docker-compose-dev-hot.yml up`

-    Let's verify that the live reloading is working by changing the text color in your styles.css file.
+- Check out your running application at localhost:8080.
+Then let's verify that the live reloading is working by changing the text color in your styles.css file.
 It should reload the page with the new color.
 Voila!

     Okay, we've got a containerized environment with live reloading/HMR working for our application.
-There's just one last thing to add - a local development database.
+But we still want to add a local development database.
 This will enable us to work on new features without worrying about our test data affecting production.

 1. Create a file in the top level directory called `Dockerfile-postgres` that implements the following

     - Start FROM a baseline image of postgres v9.6.8

     - COPY the sql script in the ./scripts directory to /docker-entrypoint-initdb.d/ in the container.
-Whenever the container spins up, scripts in that directory get executed automotically.
+Whenever the container spins up, scripts in that directory get executed automatically.
 This will create and populate our database in the container.

 1. Build the docker image from Dockerfile-postgres

-    Tag the image as mm-dependencies so it will be easy to recognize and reference.
-We'll tell it to look for the Dockerfile-dependencies using the -f parameter
+    Tag the image as mm-postgres so it will be easy to recognize and reference.
+We'll tell it to look for the Dockerfile-postgres using the -f parameter

-    ```docker build -t mm-dependencies -f Dockerfile-dependencies .```
+    ```docker build -t mm-postgres -f Dockerfile-postgres .```

     Let's verify that the image has been created by listing the docker images on your machine.